TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 3. You completed all the assignments with an average grade of 6.0 better.

 These rules allow you to compensate for lower grades in single assignments, but ensure a minimal quality in all your milestones as well as in your overall practical work.

-## Early Feedback

-For some of the assignments, early feedback will be given through automated grading.
-Reports typically include a tentative grade.
-Be aware that reports might be delayed due to submissions by other students, server problems, etc.
-We do not give early feedback on the day of a deadline, since this will not be early at all.

 ## Deadlines 2015/16